Readville Race Track

-The Readville Race Track located in Readville, Massachusetts is a former race trach that hosted harness racing, motorcycle racing, auto racing and early military combat aviation.
+The Readville Race Track located in Readville, Massachusetts is a former race track that hosted harness racing, motorcycle racing, auto racing and early military combat aviation.
 When the track officially opened on August 25, 1896, it quickly became one of the premier venues for harness racing in the United States.
 It was known as one of the country's fastest courses and many records were broken there.
 In 1903 history was made at Readville when a five-year-old mare named Lou Dillon became the first trotter to run a two-minute mile.
 On August 25, 1908, it hosted the $50,000 American Trotting Derby won by Allan Winter; at the time, it was the largest prize pool in harness racing history.

 History

 Originally the site of Camp Meigs and training grounds for the 54th Massachusetts Volunteer Infantry, in 1869 the Norfolk Agricultural Association purchased the land and built a half-mile track.
 Sold in 1895 to The New England Trotting Horse Breeders Association, the track was renamed the Readville Trotting Park and expanded to a full mile with the addition of a 3,400 seat grandstand, a clubhouse, restaurant, hotel and stable area.
 Railroad service was added by the New York, New Haven and Hartford Railroad to accommodate Boston, New York and Connecticut spectators.

 By 1899 Grand Circuit harness drivers were competing for a record $10,000 purse.
 The New York Times proclaimed "The August 23rd race was, without question, one of the finest exhibitions ever seen on this or any other track...and the crowd was the biggest yet."